SimVascular/svZeroDSolver/docs/pages/developer_guide.md

 # Architecture

-svZeroDPlus is written in a highly modular manner to enable reuse of code for many different applications.
+svZeroDSolver is written in a highly modular manner to enable reuse of code for many different applications.
 It is divided into a header based library in the `src` directory and a collection of different applications in the `applications` folder.
-Each application is written for a different use-case of svZeroDPlus, namely:
+Each application is written for a different use-case of svZeroDSolver, namely:

 * svZeroDCalibrator in `svzerodcalibrator.cpp`
 * svZerodSolver in `svzerodsolver.cpp`
-* Python API in `svzerodplus.cpp`
+* Python API in `pysvzerod.cpp`

 The header-based library in the `src` folder contains classes and functions that are collectively used by all applications.
 A good overview over the general architecture can be found in the